symfony/symfony-docs/bundles/best_practices.rst

 recommended to define their mapping using XML files stored in ``config/doctrine/``.
 This allows to override that mapping using the :doc:`standard Symfony mechanism to override bundle parts </bundles/override>`.
-This is not possible when using annotations/attributes to define the mapping.
+This is not possible when using attributes to define the mapping.

 Tests
 -----